mulesoft-assets/template-sfdc2wdayf-account2prospect-broadcast/README.md

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
 Account Broadcast Template calls to the API can be calculated using the formula:

-***1 + X + X / 200***
+**X / 200**

-Being ***X*** the number of Accounts to be synchronized on each run.
+Being X the number of Accounts to be synchronized on each poll.

-The division by ***200*** is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.
+The division by 200 is because, by default, Accounts are gathered in groups of 200 for each API Call..

 Also consider that this calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).

 # Customize It!<a name="customizeit"/>